ucsc/site-slugstrong/support-for-students.md

 A full list of services and operating hours is available online.
 Below is a list of student-focused offices.

-# Division of Student Affairs and Success
+# Student Affairs and Success

 - [Website](https://studentsuccess.ucsc.edu/index.html)
 - [Contact](https://studentsuccess.ucsc.edu/staff/index.html)